vincentfusco/tt06_555/README.md

 ## History ##

 The 555 Timer is the most widely used analog IC ever made [1].
-It was invented in the era of IC design when layout was still done by hand by cutting Rubylith by Hans Camenzind.
+It was invented by Hans Camenzind in an era of IC design when layout was still done by cutting [Rubylith](https://en.wikipedia.org/wiki/Rubylith) by hand.

 The predecessor was the NE566 Voltage-Controlled Oscillator: